sunfounder/pico-2w-kit/docs/source/cproject/ar_relay.rst

 * **Fuse Protection**: Consider adding fuses or circuit breakers to protect against short circuits or overloads.
 * **Professional Guidance**: When working with high-voltage circuits, always seek professional guidance to ensure safe operation.

-This project can serve as the basis for home automation, such as controlling lamps, fans, or other devices based on timers or sensors connected to the Raspberry Pi Pico 2w.
+This project can serve as the basis for home automation, such as controlling lamps, fans, or other devices based on timers or sensors connected to the Raspberry Pi Pico 2 W.

 **Using the NC Terminal**